robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I straightened my back.

-Lisa ran her fingers along a small ripple—not quite a crease—that began at one grommet and faded as it reached the side seam.
+Lisa ran her fingers along a small ripple — not quite a crease — that began at one grommet and faded as it reached the side seam.
 Her eyes flicked up.
 She shook her head.

 “We’d have to redesign this whole panel, wouldn’t we?”